 Partners: right to family life

-If you cannot meet the income requirements, you can apply for the right to remain (or to enter the UK) on the basis of your right to family/private life in the UK.
+If you cannot meet the income requirements, it is possible to apply for the right to remain (or to enter) the UK on the basis of your right to family/private life in the UK.
 This is also known as your “Article 8” rights.
 Read more about Article 8 in the Toolkit section on Human Rights.

 The Home Office refuse most human rights-based applications, but you may have the right to appeal a refusal at the First-tier Tribunal.

 The Home Office (and then a judge, if you are appealing a refusal) will consider whether you meet the criteria in the immigration rules for the right to remain/enter the UK as a partner; if you do not meet the criteria of the immigration rules, they should then consider your application outside of the rules and decide if exceptional circumstances apply that mean you should be given the right to stay.

 The immigration rules allow you to apply for the right to remain on the basis of family life, if: